FAQ – Will You Trade Engineering For Equity?

 Third, early on we jumped into an equity arrangement with an inventor without enough “skin” in the game.
 We spent thousands assisting him, then when a few bumps hit the road, he just quit.
 That left us high and dry.

-The above may sound a little gloom and doom, but that’s not a complete picture.
+The above may sound a little gloom and doom, but that is not a complete picture.
 We remain optimistic about the future, and we continue to be excited about the success of companies we help.
 We have success stories too, several.
 They include individuals that sold ideas, and others with license agreements.
-Most importantly, they include some that are off to a good start — hopefully to succeed.
-And, we’re always looking for new opportunities.
+Most importantly, they include some that are off to a good start - hopefully to succeed.
+And, we are always looking for new opportunities - even if it means we trade engineering for equity.

 Of course, the best way to find out if we can help is to Contact Us.
 Ask us the direct questions about your situation.